drand/drand/web/README.md

 - First contacted node is randomly picked from the latest [configuration file](https://github.com/dedis/drand/blob/master/deploy/latest/group.toml) hosted on Github,
 - User can choose which node of the group is contacted to fetch the randomness from.

-You can find a live example at XXX.
+You can find a live example at [zerobyte.io](https://drand.zerobyte.io).

 ## Run it